Mountea-Framework/MounteaUnrealBuilder/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the GPL-2.0 license.
 See LICENSE file for details.

 ## Acknowledgments

 Built with Unreal Engine developer workflows in mind.
-Special thanks to the Unreal Engine community for feedback and testing.
+Special thanks to the Unreal Engine community for feedback and testing and Epic Games for not creating anything better so I had to do it myself.

 ## Version History